-I think it’s SO appropriate that we’re writing this post during the scariest month of the year :) Because if you were to ask most photographers what strikes FEAR in their heart the most on the wedding day, it would be walking into situations where they have no choice but to break out their flash!
+I think if you were to ask most photographers what strikes FEAR in their heart the most on the wedding day, it would be walking into situations where they have no choice but to break out their flash!

-I think a lot of photographers when they start out mistakenly believe that knowing your flash and lighting ONLY comes into play during the reception.
-But the longer you shoot, the more you realize that nothing could be farther from the truth!
-At our weddings this year alone, we broke out our flash for shooting the dress, the getting ready, the ceremony, the family photos, couple portraits, the reception details, and finally all those key moments in the reception.
-In other words, we needed to KNOW our light all throughout the day.
+I also think that a lot of photographers when they first start out mistakenly believe that knowing your flash and lighting ONLY comes into play during the reception.
+But the longer you shoot, the more you realize that nothing could be further from the truth!
+At our weddings last year alone, we broke out our flash for shooting the dress, the shoes, the getting ready, the ceremony, the family photos, couple portraits, the reception details, and finally all those key moments in the reception.
+In other words, we needed to KNOW our light inside and out, all throughout the day.

 If there is ONE question we get over & over from photographers it’s this: for the ceremony, for the reception, for the details…WHERE the heck do you place your light??